-As seen in the enactments of the Economic Security Promotion Bill and the Economic Security Information Protection Act (the legistration of Security Clearance) in Japan, the promotion of economic measures to ensure national security has become increasingly important in response to changes in the international situation and socioeconomic structure.
-Under the Economic Security Protection Bill, there is a system for ensuring the stable provision of core infrastructure services stipulates prior examinations, recommendations, orders and others related to outsourcing the installation, maintenance, and management of critical facilities, to prevent them from being interfered with from outside Japan.
-Although the details of this system are not yet determined, the operation of the system may affect our plans to build data center facilities, which may in turn affect our results of operations and financial condition.
+As seen in the enactment and enforcement of the Economic Security Promotion Act and the Economic Security Information Protection Act (the legistration of Security Clearance) as well as the revisions to the export and import control systems in Japan, the promotion of economic measures to ensure national security has become increasingly important in response to changes in the international situation and socioeconomic structure.
+Under the Economic Security Protection Act, there is a system for ensuring the stable provision of core infrastructure services stipulates prior examinations, recommendations, orders and others related to outsourcing the installation, maintenance, and management of critical facilities, to prevent them from being interfered with from outside Japan.
+Although IIJ is not classified as a designated social infrastructure provider as of now, which is the primary subject of regulation under the Act, the operation of the system may affect our plans to build data center facilities or to provide our services to designated social infrastructure provider, which may in turn affect our results of operations and financial condition.
 In addition, such economic measures to ensure national security have been introduced outside of Japan, including in the United States, and the occurrence of restrictions on services we provide to a certain extent may adversely affect our results of operations and financial condition.